Feiryn/LethalMon/README.md

 LethalMon is a Lethal Company mod that includes the possibility to catch monsters and use them to help you.

-This mod is not yet finished and so not available on the Thunderstore or elsewhere.
+This mod is still in alpha so expect bugs or not a lot of features.

 ## How to catch monsters?